WorldofKerry/Python2Verilog/README.md

 To run tests, use `python3 -m pytest`.

-Additional CLI flags can be found in [tests/conftest.py](tests/conftest.py).
+CLI arguments for test configuration can be found in [tests/conftest.py](tests/conftest.py).

 Use `git clean -dxf` to remove gitignored and generated files.